Online Help

 MD5SUMMD5 checksum for verifying the integrity of the fileyes

-FILESIZEIndication of the file size in bytesno
+FILESIZEIndication of the file size in bytesNo

-DESCRIPTIONFree text that describes the file to be usedno
+DESCRIPTIONFree text that describes the file to be usedNo

 REQUIRED_SWDefines the firmware version that must be presentfor FILETYPE "Incremental Software Update"

 KEYdefines the description of the key that must be contained in the profile to be able to unpack an encrypted container.
-The appropriate public key will be used automatically.no
+The appropriate public key will be used automatically.No

 Possible entries for FILETYPE are: